The VRAF Internship Award Committee is pleased to announce that Kristine Clark is the recipient of the 2019-2020 VRAF internship.

-2017-2018 Information & Application Procedures
+Information & Application Procedures

 Who May Apply

-Students currently enrolled in, or having completed within the last 12 months, a graduate program in library or information science, art history, architectural history, architecture, visual or studio art, museum studies, or other applicable field of study may apply for this award.
+Students currently enrolled in, or having completed within the last 24 months, a graduate program in library or information science, art history, architectural history, architecture, visual or studio art, museum studies, or other applicable field of study may apply for this award.
 Applicants must have completed at least 10 credits of their graduate coursework before the application deadline, or demonstrate an equivalent combination of coursework and relevant experience.

-The VRAF Internship Award will provide a stipend of $3,000.00 to the intern.
+The intern and the internship supervisor will complete brief evaluations of the internship experience.
+This report must be received by the VRAF Internship Committee by March 1 of the given academic year.
+The VRAF Internship Award will provide a stipend of $3,000 to the intern.
 Half of the award will be granted prior to the internship, with the remainder granted upon completion of the internship and receipt of a letter to the Chair of the VRAF Internship Committee signed by the internship supervisor and the intern stating that the 200 hours have been completed.
 If the recipient is not a US citizen, the VRAF is required by the IRS to withhold a percentage of this award.

-A professional development component of $1,000 is available to support attendance at the national VRA conference, other appropriate conferences, or the Summer Educational Institute for Visual Resources and Image Management.
+A professional development component of $1,000 is available to support attendance at the annual VRA conference, other appropriate conferences, or the Summer Educational Institute for Visual Resources and Image Management.
 The recipient will be reimbursed upon submission of receipts and documentation.
 The award recipient will be formally recognized during the Awards ceremony at the VRA conference.